-Our framework was implemented in Python using Tensorflow on a machine equipped with four NVIDIA RTX-3090 GPUs.
+Our framework was implemented in Python using Tensor-Flow on a machine equipped with four NVIDIA RTX-3090 GPUs.
 The training time for the segmentation model took less than 2 hours per city, and for the tree generation, the GANs took approximately 5 hours to train per cluster (each with over 100,000 synthetic tiles) with batch size of 16.
-We use F1-score/Dicecoefficient, which is equivalent to IoU in our context, as the metric for segmentation performance and comparative published literature and governmental databases along with human surveyed data (where available) to evaluate the accuracy of our tree counts and positions.
+We use F1-score/Dice coefficient, which is equivalent to IoU in our context, as the metric for segmentation performance and comparative published literature and governmental databases along with human-surveyed data (where available) to evaluate the accuracy of our tree counts and positions.
 We experimented with several metrics to numerically evaluate tree localization.
-We tested pixel-based L2norm, Structured Similarity Index Measure (SSIM) [54], Visual Fidelity (ViF) [6], and Feature-based similarity index [59].
+We tested pixel-based L2-norm, Structured Similarity Index Measure (SSIM) [54], Visual Fidelity (ViF) [5], and Feature-based similarity index [59].
 We found SSIM to yield a good correspondence between quantitative and qualitative outputs.
-The experiment and resultant plots for this choice are given in Sec.
+The experiment and resultant plots for this choice are given in Sect.
 4.4.
-We further reinforce this selection by noting that SSIM was used in literature (e.q., [2])and [57]) with heatmaps and object counting.
+We further reinforce this selection by noting that SSIM was used in literature (e.g., [1] and [57]) with heatmaps and object counting.

-5.1 Parameter Values For Procedural Rules
+5.1 Parameter values for procedural rules

-We derive parameter values for cluster-type rules and city-specific rules using the sources listed in Sec.
+We derive parameter values for cluster-type rules and city-specific rules using the sources listed in Sect.
 4.2.
-The exact values are reported in 4.4 and calibration is shown in Fig. 9.
+The exact values are reported in Sect.
+4.4, and calibration is shown in Fig. 9.

-5.2 Spatio-Temporal Segmentation
+5.2 Spatio-temporal segmentation

-Fig. 4 shows qualitatively and quantitatively the segmentation performance of using single vs. 12-month snapshots.
+Figure 4 shows qualitatively and quantitatively the segmentation performance of using single vs. 12-month snapshots.
 Further, Fig. 8 shows the visual performance of segmentation over several areas in two of our test cities.
 For comparison, we also show higher-resolution aerial imagery next to the automatic output produced by our system using 3 mpp satellite imagery.
-We observed that labeling approximately only 10%-20% of a city extent achieved good accuracy in segmentation F1score and tree localization.
-Using less than 10% of labeled data overfits models and further labeling (> 20%) was not beneficial.
+We observed that labeling approximately only 10%-20% of a city extent achieved good accuracy in segmentation F1-score and tree localization.
+Using less than 10% of